surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 **Filter Analysis** – To open the Filter Analysis window, simply click on the small button above the filter balance control.
 It will display the current filter response according to the current type, subtype, cutoff and resonance settings.
 You can switch to the other filter by using the corresponding buttons.
+You can also drag on the display horizontally to change the displayed filter's cutoff frequency, and drag vertically to change its resonance.

 ![Illustration 16: Filter Analysis](../manual_xt/images/Pictures/filter_analysis.png)